Kurento/kurento/source/features/logging.rst

    {DateTime}.{LogNumber}.pid{PID}.log

-- ``{DateTime}``: Date and time of the logging file creation, in :wikipedia:`ISO 8601` Extended Notation for the date, and Basic Notation for the time.
+- ``{DateTime}``: Logging file creation date and time, in :wikipedia:`ISO 8601` Extended Notation for the date, and Basic Notation for the time.
 For example: *2018-12-31T235959*.
 - ``{LogNumber}``: Log file number.
 - ``{PID}``: Process Identifier of *kurento-media-sever*.

-For example, when KMS starts correctly, a log file such as this one would be created:
+When KMS starts correctly, a log file such as this one would be created:

 .. code-block:: text